 In the example above, the indentation must be provided uniformly by the tab character or spaces.
 If tabs and spaces are mixed, the interpreter will reject the program.

-In many languages the last print statement would be executed because the else is associated with the immediately prior if, while Python uses indentation to link the else with its associated if statement.
+In many languages the last print statement would be executed because the else is associated with the immediately prior if statement, while Python uses indentation to link the else with its associated if statement.
 In the example above, the else statement is associated with the first if statement since it has the same level of indentation.

 Context managers (such as those introduced by the with keyword) can be used to consolidate where exceptions are evaluated and propagated, which lets developers write straight forward code without sprinkling try … except … finally structures throughout the code.
 For example, the following code ensures that the opened file is closed promptly, even if an exception occurs, or code in the body returns from a containing function, or breaks out of a containing loop: